-Join Ashley Kennedy for an in-depth discussion in this video Editing dialogue: Building the basic assembly, part of Narrative Scene Editing with Avid Media Composer.
+Join Ashley Kennedy for an in-depth discussion in this video Editing dialogue: Building the basic assembly, part of Avid Media Composer: Narrative Scene Editing.

 Making decisions about the character's nonverbal language is important, but so is working with the character's words.
 Analyzing line delivery is a crucial part of the editing process, and that's what we're going to do now in continuing to lay down our basic assembly.
 So, I have here Scene 2 assembly begin, and this is just basically where we left off.
 We are nonverbally building tension, like so.
 Now, we're going to start in on their conversation.
 So let's go ahead and open up the script.
 And again, if you're not working with the script, then you'll just do all of this manually, loading in one take after another.

 But I do feel it's important to check out the delivery of each of these lines from each of the camera angles.
 So, we're going to start with Mr. Leavitt's first line, "So, how's the coffee?"
 And we're just going to lasso across all of these script marks.
 And then we'll just press Play, and watch all of these shots taking into account both shot composition and performance.
 (Mr. Leavitt: So, how's the coffee?
 How's the coffee?
 So, how's the coffee?
 So, how's the coffee?
 So, how's the coffee?)
 Okay, and I'll press Spacebar again to stop.
 So I want to be on Mr. Leavitt during this line.